Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Requirements

-* A working IW4x installation
+* A working IW4x installation (see this repo for instructions: https://github.com/iw4x/launcher)
 * Call of Duty: Modern Warfare 2 game files properly set up for IW4x
 * 7-Zip, WinRAR, or another archive tool
 * Basic knowledge of where your IW4x folder is located